dmbarbour/wikilon/docs/AboutAO.md

 It seems that explicit caching could serve effectively as a basis for incremental computation in dictionary apps, even in the presence of state, for a widely useful subset of views and related processes.

-## Sharing and Composing AO

-To share any AO program requires sharing the dictionary.
-This context will frequently be implicit in the communication medium.
-For example, in a web service, the dictionary would be held by our server.
-Composing AO programs encounters challenges when there are name conflicts.
-In that case, we may need to translate, renaming words with conflicting definitions before integration.
-A multi-dictionary evaluation context shifts the concern to conflict between dictionary names.

-To simplify sharing, one goal is to reduce renaming.
-This can be achieved by de-facto standardization of names, a centralized name registry (like a code wiki), simple naming schema (e.g. use domain name in dictionary name), secure hashes, random GUIDs, etc..

-Another challenge surrounding sharing is update propagation.
-As much as possible, we'll want to share immutable or monotonic dictionaries that simplify caching.
-But ultimately a lot of [application models](ApplicationModel.md) rely on mutable dictionaries.

-## Representing AO
+## Dictionary Representation

+I assume a common pattern during development will involve forking a dictionary, performing a few simple edits, then observing how those changes will affect our evaluated results.
+It's convenient if our AO dictionary representation supports this behavior efficiently.

+### Multi-Dictionary Contexts

+As a simple convention, we can take `{%word@dict}` to refer to a word in a named dictionary.
+Every dictionary acts implicitly as a namespace, such that within dictionary `myMath` the token `{%multiply}` may logically be rewritten to `{%multiply@myMath}`.
+Our evaluation context then becomes a set of named dictionaries.

+For AO layer purposes, the set of named dictionaries is effectively one composite dictionary.
+But modeling multiple dictionaries can be convenient in other layers - e.g. security, versioning, representation.
+For example, in a filesystem, we can use one file or directory named dictionary.
+We can support features like prototypal inheritance of dictionaries.
+We can name dictionaries with a secure hash to guard immutability.
+We can have some dictionaries that are more heavily curated and trusted than others.

+### AO Import and Export

 AO does not make strong assumptions about how dictionaries are represented.
 One might use a hashtable, database, filesystem, first-class ABC values, etc..
-However, AO does define a simple **.ao** file format for import and export purposes.
+However, AO does define a simple **.ao** filesystem representation for import and export purposes.

         @swap []ba
         @swapd [{%swap}]a